InvisibleTroll54219/devhack_4.0/README.md

 ## Student Attendance App Using GPS
 This React Native app is designed to help teachers take attendance for their students using GPS.
-The app uses the GPS coordinates of the tracher to automatically mark students as present or absent when they stay in classroom for a particular duration.
+The app uses the GPS coordinates of the teacher to automatically mark students as present or absent when they stay in classroom for a particular duration.

 ## Features
 Automatically take attendance using GPS coordinates of the teacher and students.